Md-Dipu/birdseye/README.md

 - `npm run start-local` - Starts the server in local mode.
 - `npm run start-dev` - Starts the server in development mode with nodemon.

+## Contributing

+We welcome contributions to Birdseye!
+If you have suggestions for improvements or have found a bug, please open an issue or submit a pull request.
+Here are some basic guidelines to follow:

+1. **Fork the repository**: Create a personal fork of the project on GitHub.
+2. **Clone your fork**: Clone your forked repository to your local machine.
+3. **Create a branch**: Create a new branch for your changes.
+4. **Make changes**: Make your changes in the new branch.
+5. **Commit changes**: Commit your changes with a clear and concise commit message.
+6. **Push to GitHub**: Push your changes to your forked repository on GitHub.
+7. **Submit a pull request**: Open a pull request to merge your changes into the main repository.

+Please ensure your code follows the project's coding standards and includes appropriate tests.

 **Thank you!**